Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Distributed Computing and Computational Cost

-\paragraph{Cost, Storage and Parallelization} The cost per iteration of quasi-Newton methods can be decomposed as follows: $(1)$ cost of computing the gradient, and $(2)$ cost of forming the search direction and taking the step.
-The gradient computation is common amongst the quasi-Newton methods, whereas the search directions are computed differently.
-Specifically, for BFGS methods we employ a line search and for SR1 methods we use a trust region and solve the subproblem \eqref{eq:tr_obj} using CG; see \cite{nocedal_book}.
-The sampled quasi-Newton methods do not have a significantly higher cost per iteration than the classical limited memory variants.
-In the regime where $m \ll n,d$, the computational cost is $\mathcal{O}(nd)$.
-Moreover, several computations that are extra in our proposed methods (e.g., the construction of the gradient displacement pairs $y$) are easily parallelizeable.
-The computational cost and storage for the different quasi-Newton methods are summarized in Table \ref{tbl:cost_QN}; see Section \ref{sec:A:CostStorageParallel} for more details.
+Note, motivated by the results in Figure \ref{fig:scaling}, we assume that the cost computing a function value, gradient and Hessian vector product is comparable and is $\mathcal{O}(nd)$.
+The cost of computing the gradient is common for each method, whereas the search directions are computed differently for BFGS-type methods and SR1-type methods.
+More specifically, for BFGS methods we employ a line search and for SR1 method we use a trust region and solve the subproblem \eqref{eq:tr_obj} using CG \cite{nocedal_book}.
+We denote the number of line search iterations and CG iterations as $\kappa_{ls}$ and $\kappa_{tr}$, respectively.
+Table \ref{tbl:cost_QN} summarizes the computational cost and storage for the different quasi-Newton methods.

+As is clear from Table \ref{tbl:cost_QN}, the proposed sampled quasi-Newton methods do not have a significantly higher cost per iteration than the classical limited memory variants of the methods.
+In the regime where $m \ll n,d$, the computational cost of the methods are $\mathcal{O}(nd)$.
+Moreover, the storage requirements for the sampled quasi-Newton methods is the same as that of limited-memory quasi-Newton methods.
+We should also note, that several computations that are required in our proposed methods are easily parallelizeable.
+These computations are the gradient evaluations, the function evaluations and the construction of the gradient displacement curvature pairs $y$.